Charmaine Wilkerson

 Charmaine Wilkerson is a Jamaican-American journalist, writer, and author.
 She is known for her debut novel, Black Cake, which was a New York Times Bestseller.

 Personal life

 Wilkerson is originally from New York.
 She has moved around a lot in her own life.
 She spent much of her childhood living in Jamaica and some time as an adult living in Los Angeles.
 She currently lives in Rome, where she has been living for over two decades.

 Wilkerson's father is Caribbean-American.
 Her mother was born and raised in Jamaica.
 Her father was a textile artist.

-Wilkerson attended Barnard College of Columbia University at just 16 years old and graduated with a B.A. in linguistics.
+Wilkerson attended Barnard College at just 16 years old and graduated with a B.A. in linguistics.
 She then went on to study at Stanford University's graduate program in communications.

 Career

 Wilkerson spent much of her career as a journalist.
 She began her reporting in California in a major agricultural area.
 For a period, she also worked for a United Nations agency with a focus on agriculture, poverty reduction, and hunger reduction.

 As a writer, Wilkerson has published a number of short stories.
 Her debut novel, Black Cake, was released in 2022.